IgniteUI/igniteui-documentation/topics/02_Controls/igFunnelChart/00_igFunnelChart_Overview.md

 - [Known Issues and Limitations (*igFunnelChart*)](igFunnelChart-Known-Issues-and-Limitations.html): This topic lists the known issues related to the `igFunnelChart` control.
 -
-- [jQuery and ASP.NET MVC Helper API Links (*igFunnelChart*)](igFunnelChart-jQuery-and-ASP.NET-MVC-Helper-API--Links.html): This topic lists the links to the API reference documentation for the `igFunnelChart` control and its ASP.NET MVC Helper.
+- [jQuery and Ignite UI for MVC API Links (*igFunnelChart*)](igFunnelChart-jQuery-and-ASP.NET-MVC-Helper-API--Links.html): This topic lists the links to the API reference documentation for the `igFunnelChart` control.

 ### <a id="samples"></a> Samples